ibm-cloud-docs/vpc/vsi_is_create_instance.md

 You can provision an instance with a private catalog image by specifying the image's `offering_crn` or the `version_crn` subproperty as the value of the `catalog_offering` property.

-* Create an instance by using a private catalog image from the latest version of a catalog product offering.
+* Create an instance by using a private catalog image from the most recent version of a catalog product offering.

     ```bash
     curl -X POST "$vpc_api_endpoint/v1/instances?version=$api_version&generation=2" \